Writing a Header

 Let's create a header for Ichigo.
 We have a lot of Gizmos, including ones that don't have Actor equivalents, but we can create custom Gizmos if we wish.
 Let's do that now.
 Let's create a custom Gizmo: the GoodBoy.

-You can find headers for Ichigo Template here.
+You can find headers for Ichigo Template herearrow-up-right.

 Firstly, create a new file called goodboy.lua in the /include folder.
 We want to make sure our code does not run multiple times, so we need some sort of "load blocker".
 Type the following into the file: